 EXTRACTION METHOD: steam distilled

 AROMATIC CONSIDERATIONS: All of the Fir oils are very similar.
-Douglas Fir smells like a true christmas tree in a bottle while Fir Balsam is more mellow, and Fir Siberica is slightly pungent.
+Douglas Fir smells like a true christmas tree in a bottle while Fir Balsam is more mellow, and Fir Sibirica is slightly pungent.

 APPLICATION: Fir oils should be diluted and applied to areas of concern or to the feet, and are wonderful diffused or used in the bath.